zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

-Building my photos web site with |CubiWeb| part V: let's make it even more user friendly
+Building my photos web site with |cubiweb| part V: let's make it even more user friendly
 =========================================================================================

 We'll now see how to benefit from features introduced in 3.9 and 3.10 releases of CubiWeb